 Preventive dental care can help you save your smile and your wallet in the long run.
-That’s because we’re able to detect small oral health issues before they have the chance to worsen.
+That’s because our dentists in Holland, Michigan, are able to detect small oral health issues before they have the chance to worsen.
 This saves you the pain, inconvenience, and money of a dental emergency.

 Here’s what you need to know about the different types of preventive dental care available to you and your family.

 In general, we recommend that you schedule a teeth cleaning at least every 6 months.
 Although, we may recommend more frequent appointments if we need to monitor an oral health condition, such as periodontitis.

 During your appointment, we’llfrom your teeth.
 We may also take X-rays if it’s been a while since your last ones.
 Dental X-rays allow us to look beneath the surface and get a full picture of your oral health.

 X-rays allows us to detect many issues, such as: